Macrometacorp/docs/docs/cep/examples/null-example.md

 SELECT s.item, s.price, t.discount,
 -- Check if `math:power()` returns `null`.
        math:power(t.discount, 2) is null
-            as isFunctionReturnsNull,
+            AS isFunctionReturnsNull,
 -- Check if streams `t` and `s` are `null`.
-       t is null as isTNull,
+       t is null AS isTNull,
-       s is null as isSNull,
+       s is null AS isSNull,
 -- Check if streams attributes `t.discount` and `s.item` are `null`.
-       t.discount is null as isTDiscountNull,
+       t.discount is null AS isTDiscountNull,
-       s.item is null as isSItemNull
+       s.item is null AS isSItemNull
-FROM ProductInputStream as s
+FROM ProductInputStream AS s
-    left outer join ProductInfoTable as t
+    left outer join ProductInfoTable AS t
     on s.item == t.item;
 ```